kyma-project/test-infra/cmd/image-syncer/README.md

 ### Example Images List File

 > [!IMPORTANT]
-> The image-syncer expects the file external-images-yaml with the list of images in root directory of the repository.
+> The image-syncer expects the file external-images.yaml with the list of images in root directory of the repository.

 As an input parameter, image-syncer takes a file having the following structure: